aimms/R-Link/README.md

     InitialData: data{'Amsterdam','Haarlem','Utrecht','Alkmaar'};
 }

-Parameter Populations {
+Parameter Population {
     IndexDomain: (c);
     InitialData: 0;
 }

 ###Consider the following R code:
-population<-data.frame(c(‘Amsterdam’,’Haarlem’,'Leeuwarden','Groningen'),c(779, 150, 108, 584 ))
+inputdata<-data.frame(c(‘Amsterdam’,’Haarlem’,'Leeuwarden','Groningen'),c(779, 150, 108, 584 ))

 ##Set multidimensional identifier data
-SetData(population,’Populations’);
+SetData(inputdata,’Population’);

 ##AIMMS error
-==> R_tryEval: Error in SetData(population, "Populations"):Couldn't find set element with label Leeuwarden in Set Cities
+==> R_tryEval: Error in SetData(inputdata, "Population"):Couldn't find set element with label Leeuwarden in Set Cities
 ##Leeuwarden is not contained in the set DutchCities!
 ##Let's try the above statement again but by using modeForUnknownElements equal to 1!

-SetData(population,’Populations’,modeForUnknownElements = 1);
+SetData(inputdata,’Population’,modeForUnknownElements = 1);

 ```
-The last statement where __modeForUnknownElements__ has value equal to 1 will succeed; the AIMMS identifier Populations will have values for the tuples 'Amsterdam','Haarlem',__'Leeuwarden'__,'Groningen'
+The last statement where __modeForUnknownElements__ has value equal to 1 will succeed; the AIMMS identifier Population will have values for the tuples 'Amsterdam','Haarlem',__'Leeuwarden'__,'Groningen'
 and the string __'Leeuwarden' will be an element of the set DutchCities__.